Italy–Russia relations: History

 After the victory against Napoleon in 1815, Russia challenged Austria's dominant position in northern Italy.
 Prince Klemens von Metternich successfully responded, and Tsar Alexander I of Russia finally went along in 1819–20.

 Petrushka remains the most famous puppet show in Russia.
 Italian puppeteers introduced it in the first third of the 19th century.
 While most core characters came from Italy, they were soon transformed by the addition of material from the Russian lubki and intermedii.

 Italian merchants flourished in Odesa in the 19th century.
 They helped develop commercial shipping in the Black Sea.
 They took an active role in the public and cultural life of the city and initiated projects for the improvement of business conditions in Odesa.

 Tsar Nicholas I of Russia (ruled 1825–1855) was a major collector, patron and promoter of the arts.
 He favoured Italian culture and imposed his tastes and aesthetic orientation on the works that he bought for his personal art collection and for the New Hermitage museum, which he inaugurated in 1852.
+For example:- The most important Italian born artisans includes Fyodor Bruni active under his reign during Romantic Period known for his history paintings including The Brazen Serpent (Bruni).

+Russia and the Kingdom of Sardinia were enemies in the Crimean War of 1853–1856.

+In response to Italian unification, Russia broke off diplomatic relations with Sardinia-Piedmont (now the Kingdom of Italy) in 1861.
+However, relations were reestablished the following year.

+As Poles and Italians supported each other's independence efforts against foreign empires in the 19th century, the Italian government allowed a Polish Military School in Genoa/Cuneo to provide training to Polish officers in exile in 1861–1862, who then fought in the Polish January Uprising in the Russian Partition of Poland in 1863–1864.
+The Italian volunteer Garibaldi Legion fought alongside Polish insurgents against Russia in the uprising, with General Francesco Nullo killed in the Battle of Krzykawka.

 In 1914, Italy refused to follow its official allies, Germany and Austria-Hungary, into World War I. It negotiated for a better deal with the Allies, especially in terms of gaining territory from the Austria-Hungary.
 Russia had its own interest in that region, which complicated negotiations, but its negotiating position was greatly weakened by its heavy military losses.
 Britain and France managed to make Russia by April 1915 abandon its support for most of Serbia's claims and accept terms for Italy's entry into the war, which would limit Russia's strategic presence in the postwar Adriatic.